mark-casey/foilhat/README.md

 ### General Use

-       --Simply call foilhat.sh in front of your existing script or command, like in these examples:
+Simply call foilhat.sh in front of your existing script or command, like in these examples:

     /usr/local/sbin/foilhat.sh /usr/local/sbin/example_job1.sh

     /usr/local/sbin/foilhat.sh /usr/local/sbin/somescript.sh

     /usr/local/sbin/foilhat.sh /some/path/someperl.pl

     /usr/local/sbin/foilhat.sh /some/path/custom_binary

-       --OR (though not recommended) if you find a situation that warrants it you could just run an arbitrary command as a job:
+OR (though not recommended) if you find a situation that warrants it you could just run an arbitrary command as a job:

     /full/path/to/foilhat.sh tar -czvpf foo.tgz bar

 BUT be mindful of the lock with such "generic" commands (simply '/tmp/tar.foilhat.lck', in this case).
 (i.e.: no concurrent instances of a generic command can be run; for better or worse)

-       --however, you should NOT just run multiple commands in-line.
-For one it negates most of Foilhat's purpose, but also...

-               Quoting multiple commands together will break the lock file generation and Foilhat will simply exit:
+You should NOT just run multiple commands in-line.
+For one it negates most of Foilhat's purpose but also, quoting multiple commands together will break the lock file generation and Foilhat will simply exit:

     ./foilhat.sh "touch foo; ls -la foo >&2; rm foo"

 Dropping the quotes and escaping instead (although technically functional) is an abomination:

     ./foilhat.sh touch foo\; ls -la foo \>\&2\; rm foo

 ### Output Control and Logging
 Under normal operation Foilhat gives no output whatsoever (meaning cron will not email).
 This is so that whoever